Movement plays a very important role in the working of FCI as well as in fulfilling the objectives of Food Policy and National Food Security Act.

 Mode of Transportation

 Movement of foodgrains is undertaken by Rail, Road and Waterways.
-Around 85% of stocks are moved by rail to different parts of the country.
+Around 80% of stocks are moved by rail to different parts of the country.
 Inter-State movement by road is mainly undertaken in those parts of the country which are not connected by rail.
-A small quantity is also moved by ocean vessels to Lakshadweep and A&N Islands as well as through coastal shipping and riverine movement to Kerala/Agartala (Tripura).
+A small quantity is also moved by ocean vessels to Lakshadweep and A&N Islands as well as through coastal shipping to Kerala.

 Other Initiative in Movement of Foodgrains

-FCI is also exploring containerized movement of foodgrains on certain routes through CONCOR/ Associates wherein it is found to be economical in comparison to conventional Railway rakes.
-In 2016-17, 13 such containerized movement was undertaken which led to freight savings of around Rs.44 lakhs.
-FCI is further continuing containerized movement wherever economical.
+FCI has initiated containerized movement of foodgrains on certain routes through CONCOR/ Associates wherein it is found to be economical in comparison to conventional Railway rakes.
+From, 2016-17 to 2020-21, 919 such container rakes have been moved with approx. freight savings of Rs.
+26.83 crores.

 Mode Of Transportation